-It would appear from the dates in the menu on the left that my National Service lasted for only a year.
+It would appear from the dates in the menu that my National Service lasted only a year.
 In fact it lasted 18 months.
 This apparently short time was due to my being one of the first conscripts.

 At my call-up in 1949, I had to undergo a medical examination and sit an exam which was a kind of intelligence test.
 We recruits were asked which of the services we wanted to go into, but were told that it would depend on the test results.
 I asked for the Royal Navy (RN).